Batch Jobs Guide

 end

-The order of the slices and records is exactly the same as the order in which the records were uploaded into the job.
-This makes it easy to correlate an input record with its corresponding output record.
+The output slices and records are in exactly the same order as the records were uploaded, which makes it easy to line an output record up with its input record.
+Two things change that alignment:

 loop do